-The Poughkeepsie City School District Security Department consists of a Senior School Safety and Security Monitor, School Safety and Security Monitors, and School Monitors who are stationed throughout the District.
+The Poughkeepsie City School District Security Department consists of a Senior School Security Monitor, School Security Monitors, and School Monitors who are stationed throughout the District.
 There are school monitors who serve as greeters in each school building.
+The security monitors receive training in deescalating techniques, search procedures, conflict resolution, and threat assessment.